 Cases are rare and contact tracing can be used to control the virus: may operate high-density environments.
-Vaccines and/or highly effective treatments are approved and widely available, low circulation of coronavirus, prevention measure can be gradually lifted immune protection is established.
+Vaccines and/or highly effective treatments are approved and widely available, low circulation of coronavirus, prevention measures can be gradually lifted when immune protection is established.

 - Classrooms near full capacity.